td-sf/logo/README.md

 And to *isolate the black graphic elements*, decrease the `RGB Key`'s `Green Max` parameter.

-To combine the three layers, you can just use `Composite` TOP with the compositing operation set to `Atop`
+To combine the three layers, you can just use `Composite` TOPs with the compositing operation set to `Atop`